 Ancient Egyptian festivals

 It was the statue of the god Amun and covered with holy water and linen sheets, and decorated with gold and silver.
 The priests then placed the god in a memorial and onto the traditional baroque supported by poles for carrying.
 Pharaoh arose from the temple, his priests carrying the baroque on their shoulders, and together they moved into the crowded streets.
-A crowd of Nubian militaries serving as guards beat their drums, and musicians escorted the priests in song as incense filled the air.
+A crowd of Nubian militaries serving as guards beats their drums, and musicians escorted the priests in song as incense filled the air.

 At Luxor, (right)Pharaoh of Egypt and his clergy entered the temple and a ceremony was held to revive Amon, reconstitute the universe and transfer the power of Amun to Pharaoh.